Strivion/Practice-API/README.md

 ## Endpoints

 - **`GET /about`**
-  Set the dropdown on the url bar to:
+  Set the dropdown on the URL bar to:
   - **`GET`**
+  -
   Append the folling to the end of the base URL:
   - **`/about`**

   Run the search.

   Returns a small section with information about the developer.

 - **`GET /projects`**
   Set the dropdown on the url bar to:
   - **`GET`**

   Append the folling to the end of the base URL:
   - **`/projects`**

   Run the search.

   Returns a list of sample projects (both real and fictional).

 - **`POST /feedback`**
   Set the dropdown on the url bar to:
   - **`Post`**

   Append the folling to the end of the base URL:
   - **`/feeback`**

   Under the URL bar, select the option for:
 - **`body`**

   Now, to the right, set the format to:
   - **`JSON`**

   Allows the user to send feedback via a JSON object.
   Example request body:
   ```json